phpMussel/phpMussel/_docs/readme.en.txt

       archive will be deleted, regardless of whether or not the offending file is only one of several files contained within the archive.
-For the case of file upload scanning, usually, it isn't necessary to enable this directive, because usually, php will automatically purge the contents of its cache when execution has finished, meaning it'll usually delete any files uploaded through it to the server unless they've been moved, copied or deleted already.
-This directive is added here as an extra measure of security for those whose copies of php mightn't always behave in the manner expected.
+For the case of file upload scanning, usually, it isn't necessary to enable this directive, because usually, PHP will automatically purge the contents of its cache when execution has finished, meaning it'll usually delete any files uploaded through it to the server unless they've been moved, copied or deleted already.
+This directive is added here as an extra measure of security for those whose copies of PHP mightn't always behave in the manner expected.
       0 - After scanning, leave the file alone [Default], 1 - After scanning, if not clean, delete immediately.